NotNotWrongUsually/PSApi/README.md

 Anything that is not one of the above types will be stringified with the Out-String cmdlet and set to a content-type of text/plain.
 Notably this means that most things will look exactly like they do in the Powershell console.

 ## Is it safe?
 Care has been taken to avoid injection attacks by never parsing command inputs from anything but the HTTPListener path defined by the user.
 A number of scenarios like trying to inject code into strings with $(), semicolons, etc. have also been tested.
-Though nothing has been discovered so far, it is not adviced to expose any cmdlet to the Internet.
+Though nothing has been discovered so far, it is not adviced to expose any cmdlet to the Internet for the time being.
 Should you discover a way to exploit this module please create an issue at https://github.com/NotNotWrongUsually/PSApi so the matter can be addressed appropriately!

 All that being said: *Any disaster you cause by using this module is entirely on you!*